GUIDELINES FOR AUTHORS

 The British Columbia Medical Journal is a general medical journal that seeks to continue the education of physicians through review articles, scientific research, and updates on contemporary clinical practices while providing a forum for medical debate.
 Several times a year, the BCMJ presents a theme issue devoted to a particular discipline or disease entity.

 We welcome letters, blog posts, articles, and scientific papers from physicians in British Columbia and elsewhere.
 Manuscripts should not have been submitted to any other publication.
 Articles are subject to copyediting and editorial revisions, but authors remain responsible for statements in the work, including editorial changes; for accuracy of references; and for obtaining permissions.
-The senior author of scientific articles will be asked to check page proofs for accuracy.
+The corresponding author of scientific articles will be asked to check page proofs for accuracy.